 Buy land, sell your stuff, move to the woods, grow food, and build a cabin.
 Sounds easy, right?
 Not so fast.
 It takes preparation, hard work, and persistence to go totally off the grid.

-Living off the grid means you survive off what the land provides naturally without depending on public utilities.
+Living off the grid means you survive on what the land provides naturally without public utilities.
 The less dependent you are on outside sources, the more independent you are in the world.
 Off grid living is a way to become self-sufficient and live sustainably.

 If you’re not going to use modern sources to sustain you, then you’ll need to find alternatives.
 This could include an off grid solar system for power, gardens for food, and rainwater harvesting for drinking water and showering just as examples.

-There are advantages and disadvantages of living off grid.
+There are advantages and disadvantages of living off the land.
 If you’re thinking of saying goodbye to society, here are the pros and cons of remote living.

 - Connect with nature